AriFordsham/GHCWiki/plugins.md

 ## Implementation Speculation

-**Here be dragons''' This is just the result of my very preliminary thinking about how we might implement this in GHC.
+**Here be dragons! **.
+This is just the result of my very preliminary thinking about how we might implement this in GHC.
 I am by no means an expert and so this section is certainly neither authoritative or correct! - Max Bolingbroke, March 08
-**

 ### User Interface